Left Sidebar Page

 72. You also, be patient.
 Establish your hearts, for the coming of the Lord is at hand.
 (James 5:8 ESV)

-78. So I exhort the elders among you, as a fellow elder and a witness of the sufferings of Christ, as well as a partaker in the glory that is going [Gk. about] to be revealed . . . .
-(1 Peter 5:1 ESV)
+79. So I exhort the elders among you, as a fellow elder and a witness of the sufferings of Christ, as well as a partaker in the glory that is going [Gk root form: mello—about] to be revealed . . . .
+(1 Peter 5:1 ESV) (YLT “glory about to be revealed”)

-79. And we have the prophetic word more fully confirmed, to which you will do well to pay attention as to a lamp shining in a dark place, until the day dawns the morning star rises in your hearts . . . .
+80. And we have the prophetic word more fully confirmed, to which you will do well to pay attention as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts . . . .
 (2 Peter 1:19 ESV)

 87. . . . and every spirit that does not confess Jesus is not from God.
 This is the spirit of the antichrist, which you heard was coming and now is in the world already.
 (1 John 4:3; cf. 2 Thessalonians 2:7 ESV)

 89. But you must remember, beloved, the predictions of the apostles of our Lord Jesus Christ.
-They said to you, "In the last time there will be scoffers, following the own ungodly passions."
+They said to you, “In the last time there will be scoffers, following their own ungodly passions.”
 It is these who cause divisions . . . .
-(Jude 17-19 ESV)
+(Jude 17-19 ESV) [Note that Jude states there will be scoffers in the last days, and then uses the present tense, claiming “it is these who cause divisions.”
+Thus, the scoffers were present when Jude wrote.]

 90. The revelation of Jesus Christ, which God gave him to show to his servants the things that must soon take place.
 (Revelation 1:1 ESV)